Popular model sparks backlash for faking her death to bring awareness to cervical cancer

 January was Cervical Cancer Awareness Month to raise awareness about the fourth most common cancer in women.

-Adults younger than 55 and 50 are being increasingly diagnosed with breast, colon and cervical cancer, according to a recent report from the American Cancer Society.
+Adults younger than 50 are being increasingly diagnosed with breast, colon and cervical cancer, according to a recent report from the American Cancer Society.

 for more features.